thoughtbot/ruby-science/book/principles/open_closed_principle.md

 Making classes extensible in this way has a number of benefits:

-* Every time you modify a class, you risk breaking it, including all classes that depend on that class.
+* Every time you modify a class, you risk breaking it, along with all classes that depend on that class.
 Reducing churn in a class reduces bugs in that class.
 * Changing the behavior or interface to a class means that you need to update